 - Sesame seeds for garnish (optional)

-- Whisk in a bowl the brown sugar, soy sauce/tamari, 1/2 tbsp sesame oil, garlic, finer, rice wine vinegar, and red pepper flakes until blended; set aside.
+Whisk in a bowl the brown sugar, soy sauce/tamari, 1/2 tbsp sesame oil, garlic, ginger, rice wine vinegar, and red pepper flakes until blended; set aside.

 In a wok or large skillet, brown the ground beef in 1/2 tbsp sesame oil.

 Add the white part of the green onions to the beef and continue cooking until the beef is done.